-Most blogs contain posts which are discrete stories are articles that, while they might share common topics, are intended to be read on their own, not as part of a linear progression.
-For these blogs, unless you have set up some order, the posts are in an unstructured row that your users can either read linearly or search for what they are interested in.
+Most blogs contain posts which are discrete stories or articles that, while they might share common topics, are intended to be read on their own, not as part of a linear progression.
+For these blogs, unless you have set up some order, the posts are in an unstructured list that your users can either read linearly or search for what they are interested in.

 The occasional reader might be so enraptured by your blog that they will start at the top (or at whatever post they happened to land on first), and read your posts in linear order.
 But it is the rare reader who will stick with it to the end.